-Here we are in November already, and it’s prime time for capturing colorful images of those gorgeous reds, yellows and oranges that are painting our great outdoors.
-While the most northern part of the U.S. is a little past its peak, the rest of the country is bursting with color.
+Here it is, mid-September already, and the beginning of prime time for capturing colorful images of those gorgeous reds, yellows and oranges that paint our great outdoors.
+Our country will soon be bursting with color!
 I found some great tips and tutorials from top photographers with suggestions on how to best capture nature in its autumn glory.

 1. Autumn (Fall) Photography – Capturing Colours by Darren Rouse